 Key measures of marketing success

 Everyone has heard of return on investment (ROI).
 Many have heard of cost per outcome (CPO).
 Relatively few marketers describe their activities to stakeholders in terms of business value.
 We should briefly cover what each measure communicates, and what they are useful for:

 CPO (Cost Per Outcome)

 Cost per outcome is a measure of execution efficiency.
 It describes how much is being spent to achieve a metric.
 For example, what is the cost per lead generated?
 Customer acquisition cost (CAC) is a CPO measure.
 CPO does not communicate business value, but it is useful to measure because it will tell you if your marketing activities are becoming more or less efficient at generating certain metrics.
 CPO may increase if your keywords become more expensive or competitive.
 CPO may decrease if you hone messaging to a target audience and conversion rates increase.
 CPO is driven by the “I” part of the ROI metric.

-return on investment is a measure of investment efficiency.
+Return on investment is a measure of investment efficiency.
 For every dollar invested, how many dollars are returned?
-Marketing ROI is useful for explaining the relative effectiveness of different marketing investments (i.e. Campaign A has more leverage than Campaign B, but it tells us nothing about the absolute business value generated by a campaign.
+Tracking marketing ROI is useful for explaining the relative effectiveness of different marketing investments (i.e. Campaign A has more leverage than Campaign B, but it tells us nothing about the absolute business value generated by a campaign.

-This is the financial value of your marketing campaign: the R part of the ROI calculation.
+This is the financial business value of your marketing campaign: the R part of the ROI calculation.
 It is a currency amount.
 It is useful as a standalone metric because it tells us whether a campaign will have a meaningful impact most transparently.
 It is intuitive: if I tell you that a $100,000 campaign will generate $400,000 of value, that is easier to understand than if I tell you that the campaign has an ROI of 3.0.
 It is helpful for me to know which campaigns are generating the highest business value.
 Campaigns with high ROI may have low business value and vice versa.

 Defining Business Value of Marketing